Compare Medicare Plans

 3. What documents do I need to apply for Medicare?

-You will likely need your birth certificate, U.S. driver's license or passport, Social Security number, current health insurance info, tax records (W-2) and records of military service, if applicable.
+You will likely need your birth certificate and a U.S. driver's license or passport.
+You'll also need your Social Security number, current health insurance info, tax records (W-2) and military service records, if you were a member of the military.

 Read the latest updates on Medicare